Korka13/qoqtails/README.md

 [link to live demo](https://qoqtails.cau.cx)

-Search between hundreds of cocktails recipes and save your favorites!
+Search between hundreds of cocktail recipes and save your favorites!

 Single Page Application built with ReactJS in the frontend and Node.js, Express.js and PostgreSQL in the backend